CodeMesh15/Analysis-and-Optimisation-of-Text-Generating-Models/README.md

 A research-focused project exploring enhancements in Recurrent Neural Network (RNN)-based language models by integrating syntactic (POS) information.

-> Developed as part of the SURA project at IIT Delhi.

----

 ## 📚 Project Overview